One Hundred Years of Solitude: José Arcadio

+Colonel Aureliano Buendía

 José Arcadio Buendía and Úrsula's second child and the first person to be born in Macondo.
 He was thought to have premonitions because everything he said came true.
 He represents not only a warrior figure but also an artist due to his ability to write poetry and create finely crafted golden fish.
 During the wars he fathered 17 sons by unknown women, all named Aureliano.
 Four of them later begin to live in Macondo, and in the span of several weeks all of them but one (including those who chose not to remain in Macondo) are murdered by unknown assassins, before any of them had reached thirty-five years of age.
+He also fathers a son with Pilar Ternera (Aureliano José).